ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 For more information, see the api spec for [IAM Policy Management](/apidocs/iam-policy-management#create-policy).

 ## Creating authorization policies with Terraform
 {: #backup-s2s-auth-procedure-terraform}
 {: terraform}

-### Enabling service-to-service authorization at the account level
+### Enabling service-to-service authorization for volume backups at the account level
 {: #backup-s2s-auth-procedure-terraform-account}

 Create an authorization policy between services by using the `ibm_iam_authorization_policy` resource argument in your `main.tf` file.

 ```terraform
 resource "ibm_iam_authorization_policy" "policy1" {